Scrolling list using OFFSET formula is a very useful tool to create dynamic lists.

 The slider has a wide-ranging use, its primary task to control the listed data.

 It is clear that this is a space-saving solution, we don’t have to list all data of all the states, thus the dashboard can be used simply and clearly arranged, it is essential for senior managers.

 It is worth to consider the latter one seriously; senior managers do not usually have time to look at a chart for days.
 Our task is to show the results in a brief and possibly spectacular manner.

 On the right side of the picture there is the dynamically changing graph, there is no devilry in this, we only tied the chart to the data of the acutely shown states.

-Conclusion: Use OFFSET to create dynamic presentation!
+Conclusion: Create dynamic presentation!

 If you liked the demonstration than do not hesitate fascinate your boss with a similar presentation!
 Trust the success will not keep you waiting we are sure of that.